KWARC/MOI/README.md

-# MIB
+# Math Identifier Database  (MIB)

-Math Identifier Database, a standard django application
+A standard django application that forms an information system for Math Object Identifiers; see https://gitlab.com/IMKT/MOI for more information.

 ## Setup